barsv/ivan-pascal-xkb/README.md

 This XKB documentation is extracted from https://web.archive.org/web/20190724015820/http://pascal.tsu.ru/en/xkb/ It was created by Ivan Pascal, but looks like he doesn't maintain it anymore or at least I haven't found it online anywhere else.
 I was just reading his explanations on XKB and found them to be the easiest to understand among other docs referenced at https://www.x.org/wiki/XKB/.
 I wanted to fix few typos hence I created this repo.

 As far as I understand Ivan created this documentation first in Russian (can be found [here](./README-ru)) and later translated it to English.
 The translation is far from being perfect and is not complete.
-I was reading first the Russian version.
+I've read the Russian version first and I liked it.
 When I started to read the English version I realized that it's actually hard to read because of not good translation.
-I'll try to fix what I can in upcoming days.
+I'll try to fix what I can in the upcoming days.
 But if there will be no commits in a week then most probably I abandoned it.

 # X Keyboard Extension